animals

 Turkeys

-Food: a diverse organic mix of oats, wheat, corn, barley, peas, alfalfa, soybeans, sesame, canola, kelp and all the grass, bugs, slugs, and seeds they can forage
+Food: a diverse organic mix of oats, Kernza®, corn, barley, peas, alfalfa, soybeans, kelp, food waste, pumpkins, squash and all the grass, bugs and seeds they can forage.